A Nonparametric Bayesian Framework for Uncertainty Quantification in Stochastic Simulation: Conclusions

 \section{Conclusions}

 Without strong prior information on the true input models and the system mean response surface, in this paper, a Bayesian nonparametric framework is proposed to quantify the overall uncertainty of system mean performance estimation.
-The DPM can capture the important properties in the real-world data, including heterogeneity, multi-modality, skewness and tails.
+The DPM can model the mixture of heterogeneous distributions and capture the important properties in the real-world data, including multi-modality, skewness, and tails.
 The posteriors of flexible input models can automatically account for both model selection and parameters value uncertainty.
-Then, direct simulation is used to propagate the input uncertainty to the outputs with the simulation uncertainty quantified by the sampling distribution of system mean responses.
+Then, direct simulation is used to propagate the input model estimation uncertainty to the outputs with the simulation uncertainty quantified by the sampling distribution of system mean responses.
 Therefore, given the real-world input data, our framework leads to a sampling procedure that can deliver a conditional distribution of the system mean response and provide a percentile empirical CrI accounting for both input and simulation uncertainties.
 A variance decomposition is further developed to quantify the relative contributions from both sources of uncertainty.
-Our approach is supported with a rigorous asymptotic study.
+Our approach is supported by rigorous asymptotic study.
 Given a finite amount of real-world data, as the simulation budget increases, our CrI converges to the CrI accounting for input uncertainty with the true mean response surface known.
 As both real-world data and simulation budget go to infinity, our empirical CrI converges to the true system response.

 The empirical study demonstrates obvious advantages of Bayesian nonparametric DPM for input density estimation compared to existing approaches, including empirical distribution, KDE and parametric approaches.
-The simulation results indicate that our framework is robust to the conditions required for the asymptotic study.
-It demonstrates better performance than the nonparametric direct bootstrap.
+The simulation results indicate that our framework is robust to possible violation of the sufficient conditions required for the asymptotic consistency of DPM.
+Our approach demonstrates better empirical performance than the nonparametric bootstrap in uncertainty quantification.
 The ratio $\sigma_I/\sigma_S$ provides a good measure of the relative contributions from input and simulation uncertainties.